open-telemetry/opentelemetry-erlang/apps/opentelemetry_exporter/README.md

 ## Configuration

-### Options to Batch Processor
+### Options to span processor

-Exporter configuration can be done as arguments to the batch processor in the OpenTelemetry application environment.
+Exporter configuration can be done as arguments to the span processor (simple or batch) in the OpenTelemetry application environment.

 For an Erlang release in `sys.config`: